Integrating With Games

 Multithreading

-The Ultralight API is not thread-safe at this time-- calling the API from multiple threads is not supported and will lead to subtle issues / application instability.
+The Ultralight API is not thread-safe-- calling the API from multiple threads is not supported and will lead to subtle issues / application instability.

 The library does not need to run on the main thread though-- you can create the Renderer on another thread and make all calls to the API on that thread.